frees-io/freestyle/docs/src/main/tut/docs/patterns/logging/README.md

 }
 ```

-Each one of the operations corresponds to variations of `debug`, `error`, `info` and `warn` which cover most use cases when performing logging in an application.
+Each one of the operations corresponds to variations of `debug`, `error`, `info`, and `warn` which cover most use cases when performing logging in an application.

-The _freestyle-logging_ module contains built in interpreters for both Scala.jvm and Scala.js which you may use out of the box.
+The _freestyle-logging_ module contains built-in interpreters for both Scala.jvm and Scala.js which you may use out of the box.
-The JVM handler interpreter is based of the [Verizon's Journal Library](https://github.com/Verizon/journal) and the JS handler in [slogging](https://github.com/jokade/slogging)
+The JVM handler interpreter is based on the [Verizon's Journal Library](https://github.com/Verizon/journal) and the JS handler in [slogging](https://github.com/jokade/slogging).

 ### Example

-In the following example we will show how easy it is to add the logging algebra and use it in a pure program.
+In the following example, we will show how easy it is to add the logging algebra and use it in a pure program.

-Before anything the usual set of imports from freestyle and cats to create our algebras
+Before we do anything else, we need to add the usual set of imports from Freestyle and Cats to create our algebras:

 ```tut:silent
 import freestyle._